 Harassing conduct impacting your work performance and emotional health could support constructive termination claims if employers did nothing to remedy the situation.
 Sexual harassment cases often involve lawsuits against the employer and individual harasser, and plaintiffs are generally protected from retaliation during the investigation and litigation process.

 Unfortunately, it's common for employees complaining about labor violations or harassment to face increasingly hostile work environments.
 Examples often include managers and co-workers secretly excluding and mocking complaining employees.
 These little hostilities add up, especially when you're already facing challenging litigation.

 You might recover compensation if employers fail to remedy reported hostility on top of the harassment, as these claims frequently go hand-in-hand.
-An employment lawyer can help L.A. claimants recognize harassment – whether based on sex, race, disability, sexual orientation, or religion – and take appropriate steps to stop unlawful behaviors.
+A Los Angeles Workplace Harassment Lawyer can help claimants recognize harassment – whether based on sex, race, disability, sexual orientation, or religion – and take appropriate steps to stop unlawful behaviors.